palonso444/MineMadness/README.md

 Player leveling up should be balanced.

 Game mechanics like apply thuoughness, leveling up, increase attributes when consuming item... should work but they are not properly unit tested

+When resuming the project, start by issue number #147